 Last weekend, we made it to Ristorante Lo Stella in the Golden Triangle.
 We went with friends and, as such, got to try lots of things.
 The first thing we noticed was the lack of bartender, which meant service for drinks was slow.
 Maybe they were short staffed, but it also took a while to get served at all at our table.
 However, we found that good things come to those who wait.
 We tried a little bit of everything – from the Antipasto del giorno to the sautéed mussels and clams, to the prosciutto pizza, our starters were a nice way to kick off the meal.
 The Antipasto was a little plain and sparing, but the other two were great.
 The highlights were the entrees which we split: the tagliatelle della Nonna Laura (Bolognese sauce, amazing) and the frutti de mare on spaghetti (even better and quite different from what we expected).

 Four new picks for us, all very good.
-Of course our top 12 (ok, 13) dinner spots in Denver still remain (not in any particular order):
+Our favorite food spots in Denver (not in any particular order) are:

 - Carmine’s On Penn (family style Italian).